opsani/servo-wavefront/README.md

 Note: this driver requires `measure.py` base class from the Optune servo core.
 It can be copied or symlinked here as part of packaging

-The driver presently returns a single value for a metric named `perf`.
+The driver returns a single value for each metric specified in the config file.
 This value is computed from the time series returned from a single query as follows:

 * time aggregation:  aggregates the time series to produce a single value using one of these methods:  avg, max, min, sum